greatday4april/what-to-eat-ml-backend/README.md

 | `session_token` |   Text    |         |
 | `date_joined`   | Date/time |         |

-## Content-based Recommender
+## Content-based Recommendation

-1. download the csv and jupyter notebook, recommended in the same folder
-2. make sure jupyter notebook is installed
+1. make sure Python extension is installed in VS Code and you have done `pipenv install`
-3. type "jupyter notebook" in console and hit enter
+2. open the `.ipynb` file in VS Code, and choose to trust the file
-4. execute each chunk of code in the notebook, observe the results
+3. execute each chunk of code in the notebook, observe the results
-5. tweak the parameters/output/input in python code
-6. check your own interetsing results
+4. tweak the parameters/output/input in python code and check your own interesting results